 The course makes extensive use of online reading material.
 URLs will be provided for those readings.
-Since the course covers a very dynamic topic, the professor tries to provide at least one recent reading each week.
+Since the course covers a very dynamic topic, the professor tries to regularly provide recent readings.

 Personal Computer Software

 The course uses online materials and software.
 In addition, quizzes will be completed online using the course Blackboard site (see below).